NiklasPfister/adaXT/docs/user_guide/creatingPredictor.md

 1. \_\_init\_\_ function: This function is used to initialize the class.
 Because Cython removes a lot of the boiler plate with default Python classes Cython, you cannot add attributes to a cdef class without explicitly defining them.
-The \_\_init\_\_ function allows you to define and initialize these attributes.
+The \_\_init\_\_ function allows you to initialize these attributes after you have defined them above.
    If you do not need additional attributes, you can skip this step.
-2. predict method: This method is used to compute predictions for the given input X values.
+3. predict method: This method is used to compute predictions for the given input X values.
 It is a standard Python method and can be used like any other.
 Within this method, you have access to the general attributes of the [Predictor](../api_docs/Predictor.md) class, including the number of features and